Sandwich generation: Hong Kong

-In Hong Kong, this comprises families with an income of US$20,000–40,000 per year.
-Per capita income is typically around US$10,000 per year in Hong Kong, so this places them far above the average family in the territory.
-However, given very high real estate prices, it is nowhere near enough for them to afford a private residence.
+In Hong Kong, the grouping comprises families with an income of USD $20,000–40,000 per year.
+Per capita income is typically around US$10,000 per year in Hong Kong, so this places these families far above the average family in the territory.
+However, given very high real estate prices, it is nowhere near enough for one to afford a private residence.
 Hence, they are "sandwiched" between the large population who truly need public assistance, and the smaller number of people who can afford private residences and other luxury goods.

 India

-In India it is very common that children stay with parents in large families.
-Older parents get care and emotional support.
-New parents in their 30-40s get child care in terms of their parents to take care of kids.
+In rural areas of India, it is more common to see traditional family styles or 'joint families', as they are commonly referred to in India.
+These families are multi-generational and patriarchal households.
+Every family member, ranging from young to old, is responsible for caring for one another in all aspects of life.
+Nuclear families have become more common in suburban areas.
+The sandwich generation most likely has their parents living independently or having hired care.

 Korea

 In 1950 the Korean War resulted both in many war injuries, and in widespread poverty.
-Therefore, unfortunately, there was no way for survivors to prepare for old age.
-They had to work for economic renewal, not for private finance.
-As a result, Korea has the highest number of Sandwich Generation members than any other Asian country.
-That is why Korea still has a large family system.
+There was thus little or no way for survivors to prepare for old age, as they had to work for economic renewal, not for private finance.
+As a result, Korea has the highest number of Sandwich Generation members than any other Asian country, thus, Korea still has a large family system.
 Especially in rural areas, large, extended families live together.
 As with the Sandwich Generation in other countries, the main concern in Korea is the additional cost of caring for elderly parents.

 Singapore

 In Singapore, the sandwich class typically refers to the middle class who are "sandwiched" between having luxuries and basic necessities.
-They generally have to support ageing parents and growing children.
+They generally have to support aging parents and growing children.
 Their household income are usually around SGD $10,000.
 Typical issues range from unable to upgrade to private property, inability to enjoy a lifestyle or the means to support such a lifestyle, taking care of parents and children and inability to retire early.